Sophist-UK/Tranzakt/Design.md

 but does not have any ability to develop or modify those apps.
 The intention here is to enable the metadata for an app developed with Tranzakt developer to be exported from Tranzakt Developer and then imported into Tranzakt Runtime.
-* `Tranzakt Professional` - a possible future form to enhance Tranzakt Developer by allowing the metadata to be compiled into faster, native php code which runs with a cut-down version of Tranzakt Runtime.
+* `Tranzakt Compiler` - a possible future enhancement allowing the metadata to be compiled into faster, native php code which makes direct calls to Tranzakt Runtime.
+This could either run through the command line, or on a JIT basis by tracking changes to Metadata.
-(This could either be integrated into Transakt Developer, or if revenue is needed to funding for ongoing support and development, then instead it could be sold as a chargeable package.
+The functionality could either be integrated into Tranzakt Runtime, or if revenue is needed to fund ongoing support and development, then instead it could be sold as a chargeable additional package.

 # Directory structure
 The directory structure below has been defined to hold Tranzakt code